 - Access to research on stocks and bonds

 - Retirement planning

-- Opportunities to invest in certain private equity or hedge funds
+- A chance to invest in certain private equity or hedge funds

-Put together enough of these plans, and you have a simple, cheap way to build equity in some of the biggest names in the world - Coca-Cola, General Electric, Bank of America, Home Depot, Wal-Mart, etc.
+You'll have a simple, cheap way to build equity in some of the biggest names in the world if you put together enough of these plans.